mmitropolitsky/booking.com_hyperledger/README.md

 Each OTA would deploy more peer nodes, each connected to a small number of channels.
 With fewer channels to maintain, each of the peer nodes would effectively provide higher throughput for the corresponding chaincodes.
 This would also introduce redundancy of peers, which would be helpful in case of failure of a peer.

-Increasing the computing power of a peer node helps reduce the time it takes to execute the cryptographic operations needed to validate signatures[^3].
+Increasing the computing power of a peer node helps reduce the time it takes to execute the cryptographic operations needed to validate signatures.
 This would improve the effective time required to query dates availability for the first time.

 Another option is adding a caching layer so that the number of requests is minimized.
 For example, if an OTA knows that certain dates are already booked, there is no point in querying the blockchain again to get the results.